 The law is quite clear but can be a little vague in places, whether this is intentional I am un-sure but it is likely that it is to allow a sensible Policeman to use his discretion as there are no “Black and White” cases when it comes to the law.

-The Criminal Justice Act (1988) says that you may carry a knife with a blade length of 3.0" or less so long as it is capable of folding - so no fixed blade knives as an EDC!!
-It doesn’t actually state within the Act that it cannot be a locking knife but the sensible thing to do is to stick to a product that is less than 3 inches (75mm) and for it to be non-locking.
-This is for your “Every Day Carry” (commonly referred to as an EDC).
+The Criminal Justice Act (1988) says that you may carry a knife with a blade length of 3.0" or less so long as it is capable of folding and does not lock - so no fixed blade knives as an EDC!!
+This is for your “Every Day Carry” (commonly referred to as an EDC) or Pocket/Pen knife.

 Remember, be sensible - There are exceptions to the EDC laws and you should fully research what they are but a knife has no place at a football match, in a pub, nightclub or school.
 This is not an exhaustive list and there are other areas of our lives that you shouldn't carry.